 When I help people with their public speaking, one of my main aims is to help them be themselves.
 This can be more complicated than it sounds, however, so I thought I’d offer three key tips.
 The most important of these tips is the first: don’t try to be anyone else.

-Audiences want someone they can believe in, and that requires at least some authenticity.
-How many times have we all sat through a presentation that seemed to hit all the right notes but somehow never quite took flight?
-Very often, what is missing is a sense that the speaker means it, is enthused by her content.
+Audiences want someone they can believe in, and that requires authenticity.
+How many times have we sat through a presentation that seemed to hit all the right notes but somehow never quite took flight?
+Very often, what is missing is a sense that the speaker means it, is enthused by his or her content.

 There is no one way of being, no particular accent or voice that you should aim for, and no one set of gestures you should adopt.
 Indeed, to go looking for a cookie-cutter approach to your public speaking style will be very much to undermine any authenticity you may be able to show on stage.

 That leads us to my second tip: don’t neglect professional public speaking techniques.
 Being yourself still requires a lot of practice!
 While trying to be true to yourself, you do also need to think about good diction, great breathing, and careful body language.
-Indeed, I think those non-verbal cues, your body language represent a very large portion of how we actually communicate.
+Indeed, I think those non-verbal cues represent a very large portion of how we actually communicate.